-We are less than three months away from the 2020 U.S. presidential election.
+The U.S. presidential election is upon us.
 Incumbent Republican Donald Trump and Democrat Joe Biden have voiced their campaign promises and pledged to navigate the nation’s recovery after being flipped upside down by a global pandemic.
+As we anticipate the results in the coming days, a decision on either side of the ticket will have implications for the strategies of shipping organizations across the country.

 Each candidate’s political agenda stretches far beyond supporting critical supply chains and advocating for low consumer costs as the country works through a period of economic recovery.
-Here we compare some of each candidate’s political stances as they pertain to shippers, transportation, and the broader supply chain industry.
+Here we compare 2020 candidates and their political policies as they pertain to shippers, transportation, energy, and the broader supply chain industry.

 PRESIDENTIAL CANDIDATE POLICY COMPARISON: ENERGY